-- Bachelor's Degree, transcripts and certificates duly attested by the UAE Ministry of Higher Education and Scientific Research, and from the University where the certificate is issued. - Copy of student's passport (valid for at least 6 months), - 3.
+- Bachelor's Degree, transcripts and certificates duly attested by the UAE Ministry of Higher Education and Scientific Research, and from the University where the certificate is issued, - Copy of student's passport (valid for at least 6 months), - 3.
 Evidence of adequate funds or sponsorship, - 4.
-Standard form indicating that the applicant will abide by the Abu Dhabi University rules and regulations, - Evaluation report from the Evaluation Service Board stated above showing an equivalent average to the one required by Abu Dhabi University.
+Standard form indicating that the applicant will abide by the Abu Dhabi University rules and regulations.